fdavalo/gpu/README.md

+#Utilisation des GPU/MIG sur Openshift :

-Gestion de la configuration MIG :
+#Gestion de la configuration des MIG :

 “The NVIDIA GPU Operator version 1.7.0 and above enables OpenShift Container Platform administrators to dynamically reconfigure the geometry of the MIG partitioning.
 The geometry of the MIG partitioning is how hardware resources are bound to MIG instances, so it directly influences their performance and the number of instances that can be allocated.
 The A100-40GB, for example, has eight compute units and 40 GB of RAM.
 When the MIG mode is enabled, the eighth instance is reserved for resource management.”